 Michigan voters can cast absentee ballots beginning 45 days prior to Election Day.
 These ballots are tabulated on Election Day.

-If obtaining your absent voter ballot in person, you will be requested to show photo ID.
+If obtaining your absent voter ballot in person, you will be requested to show a photo ID.

-If you are not in possession of photo ID, you can simply sign an affidavit stating you are not in possession of photo ID.
+If you are not in possession of a photo ID, you can sign an affidavit stating you are not in possession of a photo ID.
 This requirement does not apply if requesting your ballot via mail.

-The Michigan Voter Information Center can help you determine whether you are registered to vote, where you cast your ballot on Election Day.
-If you are not registered, you can follow the step-by-step instructions to register.
-You may also learn about voting equipment in your precinct, the voter identification requirement, and what you need to know if you would like to work at the polls on Election Day.
+The Michigan Voter Information Center website can help you determine whether you are registered to vote and where you cast your ballot on Election Day.
+If you are not registered, you can follow the step-by-step instructions to register at this site as well.